 About the client

-Our Dutch client leverages the power of their geodata processing platform, petabytes of multi-sourced location data, and robust tools for custom app development to deliver the world’s best location-based data services and solutions.
+Our Dutch client leverages the power of their enterprise mobility platform, petabytes of multi-sourced location data, and robust tools for custom app development to deliver the world’s best location-based data services and solutions.

-For governments and all industry verticals, our client offers the most precise and comprehensive map data on the market.
+For governments and all industry verticals, our client offers the most precise and comprehensive map data on the market collected within their custom mobility platform solution.
 Coupled with services like traffic data, transit, geodata visualization, geocoding, routing, and POIs, this data can be used to extract valuable insights and build sophisticated location intelligence software.

 For the automotive industry, the company provides compatibility and interoperability of map data, flexible map updates, 3D mapping, extended driver assistance features relying on accurate traffic, road, and weather data, support for various distribution channels, and more.